 However, when an accident does happen, being inside a bus (or being struck by a bus) can be far riskier than being struck by a car.
 Buses don’t have the safety mechanisms featured in many modern cars (like seatbelts, airbags, and backup sensors) and are much heavier than cars.
 And if passengers inside a bus panic after an accident and attempt to speed to the exits, they can cause further injury to other passengers inside.
 At Hernandez Law Group, P.C., we have years of experience investigating vehicle accidents, determining the precise cause of injury, and pinpointing the party (or parties) ultimately responsible for damages.

 What Responsibilities do Bus Drivers Have?

-Auto drivers owe a general duty of care to other drivers on the road – as well as pedestrians – to operate their vehicle safely.
+Auto drivers owe a general duty of care to other drivers on the road – as well as pedestrians – to operate their vehicles safely.
 But bus drivers, as common carriers, owe an elevated duty to their passengers: the duty to safely get these passengers to their destination.
-Because bus drivers are taking on the responsibility of ferrying others, for pay, they have a greater duty of care to their passengers than they would if they were just transporting themselves.
+Because bus drivers are taking on the responsibility of ferrying others, for pay, they have a greater duty of care to their passengers than they would if they were transporting themselves.

 Contact an Attorney After a Bus Accident

 If you’ve been injured in a bus accident, you should seek medical treatment and follow the doctor’s recommendations.
 It’s also important to contact an experienced personal injury attorney – before talking to the insurance companies.
 The attorneys at Hernandez Law Group will make sure that the insurance companies don’t manipulate you or convince you to take a lower settlement than you deserve.
 We will fight for your rights and ensure you get the compensation you deserve.

 The experienced vehicle accident attorneys at Hernandez Law Group, P.C. can help you decide your next steps.
 Contact us to schedule your free, no-obligation consultation, or visit our website for more information on our services.